core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    - COND3: SIZE\_EDHOC <= LIMIT
    - COND4: (SIZE\_BLOCK + SIZE\_EDHOC) <= LIMIT

-In either case, if not all the corresponding conditions hold, the client MUST NOT send the EDHOC + OSCORE request.
+In either case, if not all the corresponding conditions hold, the client should not send the EDHOC + OSCORE request.
 Instead, the client can continue by switching to the purely sequential workflow shown in {{fig-non-combined}}.
 That is, the client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}, and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.

 ## Effectively Using Block-Wise